Ishaq-Brian/SN_System/README.md

 # SN_System
-This is the ServiceNow Integration
+This is the ServiceNow Integration.
+Author: BrtianOCharles